flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 **Groupby** is similar to groupby in SQL.
 It groups multiple elements and performs aggregation on the elements within groups.
 Like aggregation functions, groupby functions also accept binary operators.

-* `fm.sgroupby(fm, FUN)`:  groups elements by their own values in a vector and invokes FUN on the elements associated with the same value.
+* [`fm.sgroupby`](FlashR-API/fm.groupby.Rd.html) groups elements by their own values in a vector and invokes FUN on the elements associated with the same value.
 It outputs a list with two fields `val` and `agg`. `val` is a FlashR vector with unique values in the original input vector; `agg` is a FlashR vector that stores the aggregation results for each unique value.
-* `fm.groupby(fm, margin, factor, FUN)`: takes a matrix and a factor vector, groups rows/columns of the matrix based on the factor vector and runs aggregation FUN on the rows/columns within the same group to generate a single row/column.
+* [`fm.groupby`](FlashR-API/fm.groupby.Rd.html) takes a matrix and a factor vector, groups rows/columns of the matrix based on the factor vector and runs aggregation FUN on the rows/columns within the same group to generate a single row/column.
 If we group rows, `fm.groupby` outputs a matrix with the number of rows equal to the number of groups and the number of columns equal to the number of columns in the input matrix; if we group columns, `fm.groupby` outputs a matrix with the number of columns equal to the number of groups and the number of rows equals to the number of rows in the input matrix.

 Example 1: count the occurrence of unique values in a vector.